Circuitscape/Omniscape.jl/docs/src/usage.md

 *If `n_conditions` = 2:*

 **`condition2_file`:** The file path to the data representing condition two in present day.
 Only needed if `conditional` = true and `n_conditions` = 2.
 Must be an ASCII or GeoTIFF.
 This raster must have the same dimensions as `resistance_file`, and it is recommended that it also has the exact same projection to ensure proper alignment.
+Ensure that every pixel in the source strength raster has a corresponding value (not NoData) in `condition2_file`.

 **`comparison2`:** One of within or equal.
 Defaults to within.
 Only applies if `n_conditions` = 2.
 How should conditions be compared when determining whether to connect a source/target pair.
 If within, then the value of condition 2 for the source must be within the following range, where target is the value at the target pixel or block: (target + `condition2_lower`, target + `condition2_upper`).  `condition2_lower` and `condition2_upper` are explained further below.
 If equal, then the value at the source pixel must be equal to the value at the target pixel.